 Adjusted gross score prevents him from doing that.
 The maximum possible score per hole for someone who has a course handicap 9 and below is 2 over par.
 So if it was a Par 4, and he hit 28 shots, the score that he should submit for that hole is still 6.

 Which scores are taken for calculation for handicap?

 There’s a whole table for this.
 Generally, you need a minimum of 5 scores submitted to get your first handicap.
 The system takes the best handicap differential from the 5 scores submitted to calculate your handicap index.
 Once you accumulate 20 scores, the system will take the lowest 10 differentials from your most recent 20 scores to calculate your handicap.

 That’s why in most cases, your handicap will almost reflect your best scores in the last 20 rounds.
 The rounds that you had almost will never be calculated for handicapping purposes.

-What’s the difference between Handicap Index and Course Handicap?
+What’s the difference between the Handicap Index and Course Handicap?

 Handicap Index is not your course handicap for the day.
 It’s an index which you need to multiply with the slope rating of the tees of that course you’re playing off, divided by 113, to get your course handicap for the day.

-When people ask what is your handicap, what is the right answer?
+When do people ask what is your handicap, what is the right answer?

 “My index is 14.2.” or “My handicap is 17 from the blue tees here at Seri Selangor”